manifold-systems/manifold/manifold-deps-parent/manifold-json/README.md

 [Generating Extension Classes](#generating-extension-classes) for more info.

-## JSON & YAML Utilities
+## JSON, XML, & YAML Utilities
-In addition to the JSON type manifold other forms of JSON and YAML support include:
+In addition to the JSON type manifold other forms of JSON, XML, and YAML support include:
 * Extension methods on `URL` and `Bindings` e.g.,
 ```json
 // Easily convert JSON for use as a HTTP query
 myUrl.append(query.getBindings().makeArguments());
 ```
-* The `Json`, `Yaml` and `JsonUtil` classes
+* The `Json`, `Xml`, `Yaml` and `JsonUtil` classes
-* The `OctetEncoding` and `Base64Encoding` classes facilitate sending/receiving binary information via JSON
+* The `OctetEncoding` and `Base64Encoding` classes facilitate sending/receiving binary information
 * Structural interfaces on `Bindings` -- you can define your own structural interfaces for improved type-safety on bindings (or maps)